No, engine oil does not conduct electricity.

 Does Milk Conduct Electricity

 We all know that milk is a great source of calcium and other nutrients.
-But did you know that milk can also be used as a conductor of electricity?
+However, did you know that milk can also serve as an electrical conductor?
 That’s right – milk is an excellent conductor of electricity and can be used to power lights, motors, and other electrical devices.

 So how does it work?
 Milk contains proteins, minerals, and other compounds that allow it to conduct electricity.
 When an electric current is applied to milk, the molecules in the milk align themselves in such a way that allows electrons to flow freely through the liquid.

-This results in the milk becoming electrically conductive and able to power lights, motors, and other electrical devices.
+This results in the milk becoming electrically conductive, allowing it to power lights, motors, and other electrical devices.
 So next time you’re looking for a quick and easy way to power your electronics, reach for the milk!

-Cooking oils are made up of fats and can be used as a conductor of electricity.
-This is because fats are made up of molecules that have a lot of electrons, which are negatively charged particles.
+Cooking oils are composed of fats and can act as a conductor of electricity.
+This is because fats are composed of molecules that contain a high number of electrons, which are negatively charged particles.
 When these molecules come into contact with each other, they create an electrical current.

 The ability of cooking oil to conduct electricity has been known for centuries, and it was once used as a treatment for conditions like gout and arthritis.
-In more recent times, it has been used in medical research to help study the nervous system.
-It can also be used in electronic devices like cell phones and computers to help protect them from static electricity.
+In recent times, it has been utilized in medical research to aid in the study of the nervous system.
+It can also be used in electronic devices, such as cell phones and computers, to help protect them from static electricity.

 Conclusion